Skip to main content

 Frequently Asked Questions

-FIRST STATE BANK OF DECATUR has a Bank Health Score of C (58/100).
+First State Bank of Decatur has a Bank Health Score of C (58/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST STATE BANK OF DECATUR holds $54M in total assets and $43M in total deposits.
-It is located in DECATUR, MICHIGAN (FDIC Certificate #12893).
+First State Bank of Decatur holds $54M in total assets and $43M in total deposits.
+It is headquartered in Decatur, Michigan (FDIC Certificate #12893).

-FIRST STATE BANK OF DECATUR has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 0.00%, and the return on assets is 0.29%.
+First State Bank of Decatur has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.00%, and the return on assets is 0.29%.

 Yes.
-FIRST STATE BANK OF DECATUR is FDIC-insured (Certificate #12893).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First State Bank of Decatur is FDIC-insured (Certificate #12893).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: